-If you live and breathe web performance chances are you’ve already heard about Lighthouse.
-If that’s not the case, worry not, after reading this article you’ll understand why it’s an absolutely necessary tool for testing and improving performance.
+If you live and breathe site speed chances are you’ve already heard about Lighthouse.
+If that’s not the case, worry not, after reading this article you’ll understand why it’s an absolutely necessary tool for testing and improving speed.

 Lighthouse is an Open Source auditing tool helping increase the quality of web pages and applications.
 Audits are conducted in a few key areas — performance, accessibility, best practices and Progressive Web Applications.
 It paints a comprehensive picture of possible user experience and developer bottlenecks in those domains.

 Lighthouse is versatile.
 The easiest way to utilise it without touching your build pipeline is a Chrome extension or directly in Chrome Canary DevTools.
 That workflow is empowering for non-developer audiences.
 It enables Product Managers and Quality Assurance teams to quickly and easily assess and understand the state of speed of a given site.

 Alternatively, there’s a command line interface that can be integrated into the build and deploy processes.
 Looking for something more automated, without development overhead?
 Search no more and check out Calibre’s continuous integration.

 Building analytics software can be incredibly challenging.
 The information spat out a variety of command line tools and SaaS services is hard to digest, even for performance experts.

 Presented with a wall of data without suggested remedies for bottlenecks?
 No surprise speed is still a hard sell to the business.

 Fortunately, Lighthouse not only provides metrics but an actionable report referring to specific DOM elements, CSS selectors or infrastructure setup.
 No more navigating through the unknown waters.
 Performance becomes approachable.

 Maintained by a designated team within Google, Lighthouse has a significant advantage over most speed tooling projects.